AnyLog-co/documentation/profiling and monitoring queries.md

 Operation is one of the following:
 * status - the query status
 * explain - the generated queries that are processed on each participating node.
-* destination - the list of nodes participating in each table
+* destination - the list of nodes participating in the query (and associated to the data tables that are queried).
 * id / all - these are optional parameters:
     - If not provided - the information on the last executed query is returned.
     - If ID is provided - the information associated with the job ID is returned.
     - ALL - The information in the currently executed and recently executed queries are returned.

+Note: The query status information is maintained in a stack, old information is removed.

 Examples:
 The info below is returned when a ***query status*** command is issued.
 It provides the ID of the query, the destination (Operators) nodes and the process status with each Operator node.